-'Come back to me', chapter 9, on Telemundo: time, channel and where to watch the novel with William Levy online
+'Come back to me', chapter 9, on Telemundo: time, channel and where to watch the novel with William Levy ONLINE

-Telemundo’s new production, ‘Vuelve a mí’, reached its first week and became the favorite of all Mexican homes.
-The soap opera, which stars William Levy and Samadhi Zendejas, replaced season 8 of ‘The Lord of the Skies’ in the schedule and captured all the public’s attention, which is why its first episode was close to reaching one million of viewers, being the most watched in the schedule and leading the rating.
+‘Vuelve a mí’, the new Telemundo production, premieres its episode 9, where emotions will be on the surface.
+In the novel starring William Levy and Samadhi Zendejas, which episode after episode is attracting more fans, Nuria recognized her son on the street, so we could witness the long-awaited reunion.
+On the other hand, Santiago will not enjoy everyone’s forgiveness, since in his own house they still do not trust him.

-If you also want to be part of the phenomenon and not miss anything about this new fiction created by Sergio Mendoza and Amaris Paezin the following note, we will tell you all the details about the premiere of its next chapter.
+If you want to know what else will happen in chapter 9 of the fiction created by Sergio Mendoza and Amaris PaezIn the following note we will tell you all the details that you should take into account about its premiere so that you do not miss anything of the story that captivated the families of Latin America.

-YOU CAN SEE: ‘Come back to me’, chapter 8, on Telemundo: time, channel and where to watch the novel with William Levy online

 Watch HERE the preview of chapter 9 of ‘Come back to me’